 How long should dress shirt sleeves be

-There are a few heuristics for determining if a shirt sleeve it too long or short.
-Visually if the sleeve fabric has excessive folds and creases on the sleeve or it looks baggy that would imply that the sleeve is too long.
-On the other hand, when your arm is outstretched if your sleeve is above the wrist then it is too short.
+There are a few heuristics for determining if a shirt sleeve is too long or too short.
+Visually if the sleeve fabric has excessive folds and creases on the sleeve or if it looks baggy, that would imply that the sleeve is too long.
+On the other hand, when your arm is outstretched, if your sleeve is above the wrist then it is too short.
 When you move your arms, if you notice pulling or bunching around the biceps or if the cuff does not sit on the wrist, then it is too tight.
-The biceps are where you are most likely to feel if your sleeves are too tight.
-Hence, why ill-fitted shirts tend to rip at the elbows.
+The biceps are where you are most likely to feel if the sleeves are too tight.
+Hence, this is why ill-fitted shirts tend to rip at the elbows.
 Whereas when too long it will either go past the wrist and cover most of the hand, the fabric gathers and hands loosely.
-A general rule of thumb is when your arm the dress shirt should reach the root of your thumb.
+As a rule of thumb (excuse the pun), the shirt sleeve should end towards the top of your wrist at the root of your thumb.
 This gives you a little wiggle room so that when you bend your arms your shirt doesn’t recede too far up your arm.

 Shirt sleeve is too long.
 You can tell because the fabric gathers on both sides and looks baggy.